likhitha18s/WeatherWebApp/README.md

 ## Key Features

-*   Search for weather by city name or zip code.
+*   Search for weather by city name..
 *   Get weather for your current location using browser geolocation.
 *   Display current weather conditions: temperature, feels like, humidity, wind speed, pressure, visibility, sunrise/sunset times, and a descriptive icon.
 *   Show a 5-day weather forecast with high/low temperatures, conditions, and icons.